raganwald/raganwald.github.com/_posts/2017-01-07-optimizing-quadtrees-in-time-and-space.md

 ⚫️⚪️⚪️⚫️⚪️⚪️⚪️⚫️
 ```

-Luckily, we know hw to get that 4x4 square from an 8x8 square, it's the `uppercentre` function we wrote earlier.
+Luckily, we know how to get that 4x4 square from an 8x8 square, it's the `uppercentre` function we wrote earlier.
 And we can fill in the rest of the gaps using our `rightmiddle`, `lowercentre`, `leftmiddle`, and `middlecentre` functions:

 ```
 ⚫️⚪️⚪️⚫️⚫️⚪️⚪️⚪️